What to Avoid During your Home Purchase

-Don't look for a new career.
-Lenders feel comfortable seeing a consistent work history on your paperwork.
-Finding a new career (particularly one with a bump in salary) may not hinder your ability to qualify for your mortgage loan.
-But in some cases, switching jobs during the mortgage approval process could raise concern and stymie your approval.
+Don't look for a new job.
+Lending Institutions like to see a consistent job history on your paperwork.
+Finding a new job (especially one with a better paycheck) may not hinder your ability to qualify for a loan.
+But for some people, getting a new career during the loan approval process might bring concern and affect your approval.

 Looking to Buy?